Rushland bought a brand new week of broadcast excellence on the EIB network.

 We just have to shut them up.

-Because they, in their estimation, are impossible to cr to uh impossible.
+Because they, in their estimation, are impossible.

-It's not possible so it's got to be all Republicans.
+So it's got to be all Republicans.

 So when you hear people talk like this, it just means Republicans have shut up.